merkleID/torlist/README.md

 user run-fist.sh to install ipset and create the ipset chain

-use insert-list.sh to insert this list into iptables using ipset
+you may insert-list.sh into your crontab as root to retrieve the list and flush+update ipset chain